 As mentioned previously in this report, not every school used the same set of water quality monitoring equipment, performed the same number of trials for each parameter, or conducted sampling at the same day and time.
-Fall 2021 did see a small increase in participation as compared to 2020 and spring 2021.

 Highlighted throughout this report, it is important to note that REP data are strictly intended to be used as part of the program's mission to promote environmental awareness and stewardship of the Rouge River watershed through long-term monitoring efforts.
 While REP staff makes every effort to verify with participating teachers and correct data as necessary, results are not yet collected or recorded with a level of accuracy or confidence so as to allow them to be used for scientific or analytical purposes.
 This data summary report represents one of many possible methods of water quality monitoring investigation and analysis, and schools are encouraged to conduct their own study and report.
 The REP continues to strive to find methods that make data collection, reporting, and interpretation as straightforward as possible.